CodeYourFuture/DocsV2/organisation/faqs.md

 ### When do classes run? // How do classes work?

-We teach one full day per week and then the student has coursework to do in the time between lessons.
+We teach one full day per week and then the trainee has coursework to do in the time between lessons.

 During our lessons we will have a mixture of